Free Christmas Cookie Exchange Take Home Box Label

 I'm hosting my Christmas Cookie Exchange on December 18th this year.
 As each of my guests pack of their cookie to take home I'll let them pick one of the Ann Clark cookie cutters as a thank you gift.
 Then I'll tie it onto the gable box handles.

-Disclosure: Some links are Amazon Affiliate links.
-If you make a purchase I will earn a small commission.
+Disclosure: Product links are Amazon Affiliate links.
+If you make a purchase I will earn a small commission at no cost to you.
 You can also check out the Flour On My Face Amazon Influence page for some of my other favorite products I have been using.